gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 This is great when

 1. Your dataset is not too large (since the data must be sent to each worker)
-2. The runtime of each task (say fitting one of the trees in a `RandomForest`) is long enough that the overhead of serializing the data across the network to the worker doesn't dominate the runtime
+2. The runtime of each task is long enough that the overhead of serializing the data across the network to the worker doesn't dominate the runtime
-3. You have *many* parallel tasks to run (else, you'd just use a local thread or process pool and avoid the network delay)
+3. You have many parallel tasks to run (else, you'd just use a local thread or process pool and avoid the network delay)

+A good example of this may be fitting a `RandomForest`.
+Each tree in a forest may be built independently of every other tree.
+This next code chunk shows how you would fit a `RandomForest` using a cluster, though as discussed later this won't work on the currently released versions of scikit-learn and joblib.

 ```python
 from sklearn.externals import joblib